nestornag/magnet2direct/README.md

 ## 🙏 Acknowledgments

 - **Seedr** - For making cloud torrenting not suck
+- **[hemantapkh](https://github.com/hemantapkh)** - The absolute legend who created **[seedrcc](https://github.com/hemantapkh/seedrcc)** 🏆

+  > *"While Seedr.cc offers a premium API, it is not available to free users.
+This library was built by studying the network requests from the official Kodi and Chrome extensions."* - hemantapkh

+  Without this incredible reverse-engineering work, Magnet2Direct wouldn't exist!
+This guy literally studied network requests like a detective to make the impossible possible.
+Mad respect! 🕵️‍♂️💻

 - **The Flask Team** - For making web development fun again
 - **Coffee** - The real MVP of this project
 - **Every movie ever made** - For inspiring this creation